How to Manage Salesforce Licensing in Certero

 2. Navigate the Salesforce grids

 After the connector collects data, navigate to the Salesforce area via the main menu.
 You can type "Salesforce" in the menu search box, or use the breadcrumbs along the top of the screen to identify your current location.
-The Salesforce module provides the following grids:
+The Salesforce connector provides the following grids:

 Grid